I was born on 5th February. This is Article No. 502.

 Hon’ble Justice R.F.
 Nariman in The Sabarimala Temple Case, before answering the question posed, thought it is necessary to cover the ground that has been covered by previous decisions of the SC on the scope and effect of religious freedom contained in Articles 25 and 26.

-I state in my Article No. 502: I have no faith in Supreme Court Judges pronouncing on matters as mentioned below.
+I have no faith in Supreme Court Judges pronouncing on matters as mentioned below.
 Of course, there will be a Chief Justice of India, Justice Ray and there shall be a Justice Indu Malhotra.
 However, even they tread difficult roads, unnecessary for them to tread.
 There must a separate Supreme Court with Judges who are born to protect and propagate religion.

 Hon’ble Justice R.F.
 Nariman in The Sabarimala Temple Case

 In one of the Earliest Judgments dealing with religious freedom, namely, Nar Hari Sastri, 1952 SCR 849 this Court was concerned with The Temple at Badrinath.
 In chronological sequence, next comes The Celebrated Shirur Math Case, viz., The Commissioner, Hindu Religious Endowments, Madras, 1954 SCR 1005.
 Close on the heels of this Judgment, followed the Judgment in Ratilal Panachand Gandhi, 1954 SCR 1055.
 We now come to The Famous Mulki Temple Case.
-In this Judgment, namely, Sri Venkataramana Devaru, 1958 SCR 895 An Ancient Temple dedicated to Sri Venkataramana, renowned for its sanctity, was before the Court in a challenge to The Madras Temple Entry Authorisation Act (V of 1947).
+In this Judgment, namely, Sri Venkataramana Devaru, 1958 SCR 895 an Ancient Temple dedicated to Sri Venkataramana, renowned for its sanctity, was before the Court in a challenge to The Madras Temple Entry Authorisation Act (V of 1947).
 In Durgah Committee, Ajmer, (1962) 1 SCR 383 this Court was faced with a challenge to the vires of The Durgah Khwaja Saheb Act, 1955.
 In Sardar Syedna Taher Saifuddin Saheb, 1962 Supp.
 (2) SCR 496 this Court struck down The Bombay Prevention of Excommunication Act, 1949, with Chief Justice Sinha dissenting.
 In Tilkayat Shri Govindlalji Maharaj, (1964) 1 SCR 561 otherwise referred to as The Nathdwara Temple Case, this Court was concerned with the validity of The Nathdwara Temple Act, 1959.

 In Seshammal, (1972) 2 SCC 11 the validity of The Tamil Nadu Hindu Religious and Charitable Endowments (Amendment) Act, 1970 was questioned by Hereditary Archakas and Mathadhipatis of Some Ancient Temples of Tamil Nadu, as The Amendment Act did away with the Hereditary Right of Succession to the Office of Archaka even if the Archaka was otherwise qualified.